 Always try to eat whole fruits and vegetables, which have more fiber than juices.
-For example, prunes are a great source of fiber so be sure to keep a few handy around the kitchen.
+For example, prunes are a great source of fiber, so be sure to keep a few handy around the kitchen.
 Adding beans to your diet is another great way to fight constipation, as they are packed with fiber.

-Soybean oil, safflower oil, and vegetable oils also may help to lubricate your intestines, and have other health benefits.
+Soybean oil, safflower oil, and vegetable oils also may help to lubricate your intestines, and they have other health benefits.
 Take two to three tablespoons of either oil per day until your constipation goes away.
 Be sure to cut back on butter or margarine on the days you take the oil to reduce excess fat in your diet.

 To start, make an effort to take a short walk each day.
 As you continue to exercise, deliberately increase the amount of time you spend walking until you are able to maintain a steady pace for 30 minutes.